Solidgate logo

 • process order statuses and void orders with declined and partial_settled statuses

-• Always secure authorization before submitting clearing transactions to maintain compliance;
+• Always secure authorization before submitting clearing transactions to maintain compliance.

-• Void authorizations that won’t be cleared within the defined time frame to prevent potential issues;
+• Void authorizations that won’t be cleared within the defined time frame to prevent potential issues.

 • Process reversals for cardholder-canceled transactions and erroneous authorizations promptly.

-Kindly note that the maximum settle interval is 6 days (144 hours).
+Note: The maximum settle interval is 6 days (144 hours).

 Hard deadline: March 31, 2024